 - The Department of Public Health's workforce is divided into State Office staff and District/County staff.
 Some District/County staff hiring processes, including recruitment and selection are managed at the local level, while State Office human resources processes are completely managed at the state level.
 There are several issues facing the entire DPH workforce, however, including vacancy and turnover in key position classifications.
-Understaffing is also a concern throughout DPH as evidenced by a projected vacancy rate of 10% for FY 2016. - The average age of the DPH state office workforce is 45 and the average age of the district public health workforce is 46.
+Understaffing is also a concern throughout DPH as evidenced by the combined vacancy rate for the first quarter of FY2012 (July Sept), which is 14%. - The average age of the DPH state office workforce is 45 and the average age of the district public health workforce is 46.
 These numbers are significant when assessing the impact approaching retirements. - DPH is currently one of the most understaffed agencies in state government.
-The turnover rate for FY 2016 is projected to be 18%, which is a 4% increase over the past year. - Salaries for departmental employees are markedly below the market, which makes keeping qualified staff and building a skilled workforce problematic. - All qualified state employees will receive a 3% performance based merit increase for FY 2017.
-Public health nurses will receive an additional increase in pay. - Since the healthcare sector is continuing to expand, there is intense competition in many job categories critical for public health such as nurses, epidemiologists, nutritionists and lab technicians. - The following table provides a summary of workforce demographics for the agency divided by state office personnel and district/local office personnel:
+The turnover rate for FY2014 was 14%, which is essentially unchanged over the last three years. - Salaries for departmental employees are markedly below the market, which makes keeping qualified staff and building a skilled workforce problematic. - Since the healthcare sector is continuing to expand, there is intense competition in many job categories critical for public health such as nurses, epidemiologists, nutritionists and lab technicians. - The following table provides a summary of workforce demographics for the agency divided by state office personnel and district/local office personnel:

-DPH Workforce Demographics (Current as of 5/31/2016) State Office Staff (405) District/County Staff (128)
+DPH Workforce Demographics (Current as of 9/30/11) State Office Staff (405) District/County Staff (128)

-Total number of positions Total number of filled positions 1,112 999 5,058 5,431
+Total number of positions Total number of filled positions 1,392 1,029 6,117 5,431

 Sex

-Male 24.82% 11.83%
+Male 25.65% 11.01%

-Female 75.18% 88.17%
+Female 74.35% 88.99%

 Race

-African American 57% 34%
+African American 57% 32%

-Caucasian 35% 55%
+Caucasian 35% 59%

-Hispanic 3% 8%
+Hispanic 3% 7%

-Other 5% 3%
+Other 5% 2%

-Average age 45.7 Years 44.9 Years
+Average age 46.1 Years 45.1 Years

 Years of Services

-<5 years 44.54% 44.39%
+<5 years 41.5% 39.4%

-5 to 10 years 23.52% 20.56%
+5 to 10 years 24.6% 0.0%

-10 years 31.93% 35.24%
+10 years 33.9% 33.0%